z0976190100/departments/README.md

-Basic CRUD MVC application with humble stack of technologies, such as:
+Basic CRUD MVC application with humble stack of technologies:

-HTML
+- HTML
-CSS (Materialize.css)
+- CSS (Materialize.css)
-JavaScript
+- JavaScript
-Servlet API
+- Servlet API
-JSP
+- JSP + JSTL
-JDBC
+- JDBC
-PostgreSQL
+- PostgreSQL

 Main goal of application is to provide web interface for operations with two type of enteties, Department and Employee, such as: